-The cooking demonstration commenced on 10 April and was attended by the county Agriculture Officer, Mr Walter Mugambi.
+The cooking demonstration commenced on 10 April and was attended by the county agriculture officer, Walter Mugambi.
 While addressing the group, he appealed to them, not to rely on relief food but diversify their food intake by farming and consuming smart food.
 He also urged them to be good smart food ambassadors and promote their improved practices among their communities.

-In this program, ICRISAT is working in partnership to mainstream drought tolerant crops across the value chain: distribution of improved varieties of drought tolerant crops, training farmers on proper agronomic practices, conservation agriculture, harvest and post-harvest practices, value addition, cooking training, nutrition education, and working with small and medium enterprises to develop new healthy and tasty smart food products.
+In this program, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) is working in partnership to mainstream drought tolerant crops across the value chain: distribution of improved varieties of drought tolerant crops, training farmers on proper agronomic practices, conservation agriculture, harvest and post-harvest practices, value addition, cooking training, nutrition education, and working with small and medium enterprises to develop new healthy and tasty smart food products.

 For more on ICRISAT’s work on drought tolerant crops click here